apache/druid/docs/tutorials/tutorial-kafka.md

     ![Data loader partition](../assets/tutorial-kafka-data-loader-06.png "Data loader partition")

 9. Select `day` as the **Segment granularity**.
 Since this is a small dataset, you don't need to make any further adjustments.
-Click **Next: Tune** to finetune how Druid ingests data.
+Click **Next: Tune** to fine tune how Druid ingests data.

     ![Data loader tune](../assets/tutorial-kafka-data-loader-07.png "Data loader tune")